Loading Events

 October 18th Gala Party

-Saturday, October 18: Cocktail Style Celebration Purchase Tickets Tickets $250 per person Limited to 200 guests Schedule Begins at 6pm *The event is rain or shine.
+Saturday, October 18: Cocktail Style Celebration Purchase Tickets Tickets $250 per person Limited to 200 guests Schedule Drinks, dancing and delicious bites all kick off at 6pm.
+Attire Festive Cocktail *The event is rain or shine.
+Please join us in toasting our beloved Museum, as we bring a taste of Hollywood to Hill-Stead.
 Gold Sponsors Bronze Sponsors Patron Sponsor Rossmore Friend Sponsor Gaffney, Bennett & Associates Harvest Healthcare John & Kelly Hartman Foundation Northwest Community Bank Tzedakah House V.F.
-McNeil Insurance
+McNeil…

 when